 The COVID-19 outbreak is expected to moderately affect the Computer System Design Services subdivision.
 The subdivision is services based, with IT consultants largely being able to work remotely for the duration of the COVID-19 outbreak.
 The subdivision may benefit from increased demand for IT services as more businesses create an online presence and allow employees to work remotely.
-According to the ABS, over 35% of Australian businesses have changed how they provide products or services, such as shifting to online services.
+According to the ABS, approximately 40% of Australian businesses have changed how they provide products or services, such as shifting to online services.
 However, many businesses are also likely to reduce expenses, such as consulting costs, in response to a slowdown in economic activity.
 Companies that focus on computer design and hardware could be moderately affected.
 Most computer parts, components and hardware are manufactured overseas.
 As a result, interruptions to international trade may adversely affect supply chains for operators in the subdivision.
 Demand for future software development projects is forecast to decline slightly as firms delay investment in new projects in an uncertain economic environment.
 However, as the government announced its 3-Step Framework to relaxing restrictions on 8 May and economy activity starts to recover from the effects of COVID-19, businesses will likely invest more in technology to improve their digital capabilities.
-This factor is projected to support demand for the subdivision's services.
+This factor is projected to provide some support for subdivision demand.
+However, with Victoria remaining under stricter lockdown restrictions, demand will likely remain subdued over the remainder of 2020.